-Taking drugs is one of the fastest ways to trick your brain and feel instant orgasm.
+Taking drugs is one of the fastest ways to trick your brain and feel instant pleasure.

-Heck, according to the author, some people can produce erections and even ejaculate by stimulating their brains.
+Heck, according to the author, some people can produce erections by stimulating their brains.

 Who do you think is the mastermind behind all this?

 You can say that this is the genes’ way of accomplishing their goals.